John C. Haas: Early life and education

-John Haas was the son of Otto Haas, founder of the chemical company Rohm and Haas, and his wife, astronomer Phoebe Waterman Haas.
+Haas was the son of Otto Haas, founder of the chemical company Rohm and Haas, and his wife, astronomer Phoebe Waterman Haas.
 Rohm and Haas was founded by Otto Haas and Otto Rohm in Germany in 1907.
 Originally a leather-tanning business, the company expanded into the United States, opening a branch in Philadelphia, Pennsylvania, in 1911.
 It subsequently became a more broadly based chemical and plastics company.

-John Haas grew up in Haverford, Pennsylvania, with his parents and his older brother F. Otto Haas.
+Haas grew up in Haverford, Pennsylvania, with his parents and his older brother F. Otto Haas.
 He attended the Quaker Haverford Friends School, and then Episcopal Academy, from which he graduated in 1936.

 Haas attended Amherst College, where he received a bachelor's degree in 1940, majoring in chemistry.
 He then went to the Massachusetts Institute of Technology, receiving a master's degree in chemical engineering in 1942.

 Career and family

-John Haas was employed as a process engineer at Rohm and Haas as of 1942, working at the Bridesburg plant in Philadelphia.
+Haas was employed as a process engineer at Rohm and Haas as of 1942, working at the Bridesburg plant in Philadelphia.
 After serving in the navy during World War II, he returned to Rohm and Haas in 1946.
 He worked as a manager in the company's production facilities in Knoxville, Tenn., and Houston, Texas.
 In Houston, he met his future wife, Chara A. Cooper (1927-2012).
 The couple were married in Bryn Athyn on June 21, 1952.
 They later lived in Wyncote, Pennsylvania, and then at Stoneleigh, the Haas family estate in Villanova.
 They had five children: a daughter, Barbara, and four sons, David, Leonard, Frederick and Duncan.

-John Haas became vice president in charge of personnel in 1953, a position in which he promoted the advancement of women and minorities.
+Haas became vice president in charge of personnel in 1953, a position in which he promoted the advancement of women and minorities.
 He was named vice chairman of the board in 1959.
 After his father's death in 1960, Haas became executive vice president, and his brother F. Otto Haas became president and chief executive officer.
-John Haas became chairman in 1974, and served as chairman from 1974 to 1978.
+Haas became chairman in 1974, and served as chairman from 1974 to 1978.
 After stepping down as chairman, he continued to serve on the board until 1988.